Slit-slide-sew bijections for oriented planar maps: Concluding remarks

 Observe that, in the intermediate state, we obtain a pair of rooted binary trees with a marked leaf edge of each types.
 In the end, the number of leaf edges of the type of the marked inner edge increases by one (in the cutting step), while the number of leaf edges of the type of the marked leaf edge decreases by one (in the attachment step).
 All in all, $\chi$ specializes into inverse bijections between $\cF_{a+1,b}$ and~$\cG_{a,b+1}$.

-This provides the following complete growth process for $\cB_{k,\ell,j}$. \begin{enumerate} \item Start from right comb binary tree having~$1$ right leaf and $k+\ell+j-2$ left leaves. \item Apply $k+j-2$ times the mapping~$\chi$ and obtain a binary tree having $k+j-1$ right leaves and~$\ell$ left leaves. \item Take the corresponding element in~$\cB_{0,\ell,k+j}$ through the classical bijections. \item Grow from $\cB_{0,\ell,k+j}$ to $\cB_{k,\ell,j}$ using our bijection~$k$ times (Corollary~\ref{corsssbs}). \end{enumerate}
+This provides the following complete growth process for $\cB_{k,\ell,j}$. \begin{enumerate} \item Start from right comb binary tree having~$1$ right leaf and $k+\ell+j-2$ left leaves. \item Apply $k+j-2$ times the mapping~$\chi$ (each time increasing the number of right leaves) and obtain a binary tree having $k+j-1$ right leaves and~$\ell$ left leaves. \item Take the corresponding element in~$\cB_{0,\ell,k+j}$ through the classical bijections. \item Grow from $\cB_{0,\ell,k+j}$ to $\cB_{k,\ell,j}$ using our bijection~$k$ times (Corollary~\ref{corsssbs}). \end{enumerate}